Type Casting

 For this part, it is recommended to have the datatypes cheatsheet readily available.
-Note that it contains numerous references at its end.
-You are encouraged to open those links, if you have not already, to have a look at the official documentation, which should not scare you.
+Note that there are numerous references at the bottom of the cheatsheat.
+You are encouraged to open those links and have a look at the official documentation, if you have not already done so.
+Being able to reference the official documentation will help you in your studies.

 Assume we have the following statements: